hackclubium/Vertex/README.md

 If you want to understand how a browser actually works, Vertex is the kind of project you can open, read, and tinker with.

+Comments in the codebase are intentionally detailed to aid readability.

 ## Status

 Vertex loads real pages and has enough of the platform to be useful as an everyday